xyencode/vpn-install/README.md

 * `vpn-install/ipsec/install.sh`

 ## GEOIP FILTERING

+BEFORE INSTALLATION !!!

-For GEOIP filtering remember to edit, according to your preferences, *cc.allow* and *cc.deny* files in each folder Please choose the operating mode between SELECTIVE (1) or EXCLUSIVE (2)
+For GEOIP filtering remember to edit, according to your preferences, *cc.allow* and *cc.deny* files in each folder.

+Please choose the operating mode between SELECTIVE (1) or EXCLUSIVE (2)

        In SELECTIVE mode clients are allowed to connect only from specific countries.